MarsModus/React-Recipe-App/README.md

 ## How to use ##
 - Clone this repository into a specific folder.
 - Preferably go to https://developer.edamam.com/edamam-recipe-api and get an ID and API key.
+Then, replace mine in src/App.js.
 I am using the developer option.
 - Open terminal and type "npm start".

 ### This is an incomplete project ###